Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Preliminary

-The correlation coefficient is a valuable metric because it offers insight into the linear relationship between variables, unaffected by the variables' units of measurement or their scale.
-However, it's crucial to recognize that a high correlation coefficient does not imply causation; it signifies only a strong association between the variables.
-Moreover, the correlation coefficient is sensitive to outliers, making it essential to scrutinize the data for extreme values that could disproportionately affect the correlation.

-Gaussian process regression not only predicts parameters but also furnishes a quantitative assessment of the uncertainty surrounding these predictions, encapsulated by the Prediction Interval Coverage Probability (PICP)\cite{ref19,ref20}.
+GPR not only predicts parameters but also furnishes a quantitative assessment of the uncertainty surrounding these predictions, encapsulated by the PICP \cite{ref19,ref20}.
 The PICP at a 0.95 confidence level reveals the model's capacity to ensure that true values fall within the predicted intervals.
-By determining the mean \(\mu_*(x)\) and variance \(\sigma_*^2(x)\) via Gaussian process regression, the 0.95 confidence interval can be computed as:
+By determining the mean \(\mu_*(x)\) and variance \(\sigma_*^2(x)\) via GPR, the 0.95 confidence interval can be computed as:

 Given a test set:

 where the values of \(z\) are known (actual values), the prediction interval coverage rate is:

 Here, \(\mathbf{1}_{z(x_i^{\text{test}}) \in I_{\theta}^{0.95}(x_i^{\text{test}})}\) is an indicator function that equals 1 if the actual value \(z(x_i^{\text{test}})\) falls within the 95\% confidence interval \(I_{\theta}^{0.95}(x_i^{\text{test}})\), and 0 otherwise.